sourcetortoise/modpill/README.md

 Tuning is optional, but it only takes a minute to optimize Modpill for your work session:

-- Find an upbeat track
+- Choose an upbeat track (the first track will always be tune-worthy)
 - Adjust the tempo until you're **bobbing your head comfortably**.
 It shouldn't feel like it's rushing you or slowing you down.
 - Adjust the pitch until you feel **tingles down your neck** and throughout your body.
 Find the sweet spot where the tingles persist as you bob your head.
 - Increase the volume until it's **almost too loud** but still comfortable and safe.
 You may feel some euphoria here.